chaostoolkit/chaostoolkit-kubernetes/README.md

 ## Configuration

-This extension to the Chaos Toolkit can use the Kubernetes configuration found at the usual place in your HOME directory under `~/.kube/`.
+This extension to the Chaos Toolkit can use the Kubernetes configuration found at the usual place in your HOME directory under `~/.kube/`, or, when run from a Pod in a Kubernetes cluster, it will use the local service account.
+In that case, make sure to set the `CHAOSTOOLKIT_IN_POD` environment variable to `"true"`.

 You can also pass the credentials via secrets as follows:

 ```json
 {